yingying127/dealers_choice_js/README.md

 Dealers Choice: Harry Potter Books

-This is my first project creating a webpage with Express and using HTML and CSS to amplify it.
+This is my first project creating a webpage with Express and using Javascript and CSS to amplify it.

 Availibity on the PORT will allow you to see the many books of Harry Potter, written by J.K.
 Rowling.